Skip to main content

 How do I estimate task durations if I have no historical data?

-When lacking historical data, use structured estimation techniques: analogy (compare to similar tasks you've done before), decomposition (break tasks into smaller pieces you can estimate), expert judgment (consult with team members who have relevant experience), wideband Delphi (multiple experts estimate independently, then discuss).
-For the pessimistic estimate, consider what could go wrong (technical issues, learning curve, dependencies, reviews).
-Double or triple your most likely estimate as a starting point for pessimistic.
-Understanding this helps you estimate task durations when historical data is unavailable.
+Use structured estimation: analogy (compare to similar tasks done before), decomposition (break tasks into smaller pieces you can estimate), expert judgment (consult with team members who have relevant experience), or wideband Delphi (multiple experts estimate independently, then discuss).
+For the pessimistic estimate, consider what could go wrong: technical issues, learning curve, dependencies, reviews.
+Doubling the most-likely estimate is a reasonable starting pessimistic when nothing better is available.
+That framework gives you a defensible starting estimate even when historical task data is missing.
+Document your assumptions explicitly so the SRA can be re-run when better data arrives.

 Should I use P50, P80, or P90 for planning?

-The appropriate percentile depends on your risk tolerance and context: P50 (internal targets, stretch goals, or when you can absorb overruns), P80 (standard planning—provides reasonable buffer without excessive padding), P90 (external commitments, contracts, or when overruns have serious consequences).
+Depends on what you're committing to.
+P50 (internal targets, stretch goals, or projects where you can absorb overruns), P80 (standard planning, provides reasonable buffer without excessive padding, and the AACE RP 41R-08 default), P90 (external commitments, fixed-price contracts, or projects where overruns have serious consequences).
 Many organizations use P80 for scheduling and P90 for budgeting.
-The key is to be consistent and communicate which percentile you're using.
-Understanding this helps you see how to choose appropriate percentiles for different planning purposes.
+The key is consistency: pick one percentile per project class and document it.
+Mixing P50 and P90 across line items in the same plan creates aggregate estimates that don't correspond to any consistent percentile.

 How do I incorporate risks that affect specific tasks?